-Alternate Diploma:
+Alternate Transcript:

-An Alternate Diploma is awarded to students in which changes are made to curriculum expectations in order to meet the needs of the student.
+An Alternate transcript is awarded to students in which changes are made to curriculum expectations in order to meet the needs of the student.
 Modifications are made when the expectations are beyond the student's level of ability.
 Modifications may be minimal or very complex depending on the student performance.
 Modifications change the scope and demonstration of knowledge and skills students are expected to demonstrate.

-Regular Diploma vs. Alternate Diploma Regular Diploma Alternate Diploma Student meets the Essential Standards and Content requirements Student does not meet same requirements as peers (Essential Standards) Provided accommodations using general education curriculum IEP team made course modifications to state graduation requirements (documented in IEP) Courses were aligned to Core Content Connectors.
-Courses were aligned to Core Content Connectors Modified curriculum/content standards
+Regular Diploma vs. Alternate Transcript Regular Diploma Alternate Transcript Student meets the Essential Standards and Content requirements Student does not meet same requirements as peers (Essential Standards) Provided accommodations using general education curriculum IEP team made course modifications to state graduation requirements (documented in IEP) Courses were aligned to Core Content Connectors Modified curriculum/content standards